samuelsylvander/vadsbo_dimmerguiden/README.md

 You acces the app by visiting localhost:3000 in your browser.

 ## To do
+- Implement ENV variables
+- Rebuild page structure to properly use bootstrap grid
 - Make Project Name required
-- Display project name on summary page as <h1>
+- Display project name on summary page as h1 tag
 - Make sure bootstrap is used properly: https://medium.com/nextjs/how-to-add-bootstrap-in-next-js-de997371fd9c
 - We should use bootstrap toasts for certain info displayed to the user after an action, not the popup we are using now.
 For example when copying the project link, when the project is saved (remove the save button).
 Please read this documentation: https://getbootstrap.com/docs/5.0/components/toasts/
 - Code Consistancy.
 It is important to use the same technique thoughout the project.
 In some places you use form elements like in GetQuote.jsx and in some you use "Text" as in NewRoom.jsx.
 We should stick to how we do it in GetQuote.jsx